 The plan of conversion requires that the appraisal be made by an independent appraiser experienced in the valuation of insurance companies.
 Under our plan of conversion, the valuation range means the range of the value of the total number of shares of common stock to be issued in this offering, based on the estimated consolidated pro forma market value of Federal Life Mutual as a subsidiary of the Company in accordance with Section 59.1(6)(f) of the Illinois Insurance Code.
 The plan of conversion requires that the aggregate purchase price of the common stock must be based on the appraised estimated consolidated pro forma market value of the common stock, as determined on the basis of an independent valuation.
 It also may be stated as a range of pro forma market values.
-The plan of conversion requires that the valuation be made by an independent appraiser experienced in the valuation of insurance companies and that the purchase price of our common stock be based on the appraised estimated consolidated pro forma market value of Federal Life Mutual as a subsidiary of the Company, as determined on the basis of such independent valuation.
+The plan of conversion requires that the purchase price of our common stock be based on the appraised estimated companies and that the purchase price of our common stock be based on the appraised estimated value of Federal Life Mutual as a subsidiary of the Company, as determined on the basis of such independent valuation.
 This pro forma market value may be that value that is estimated to be necessary to attract full subscription for the shares, as indicated by the valuation.